10 min read

 💡 At Scalingo, we support both French and international organizations, and we’re here to help you navigate between these frameworks based on your specific regulatory requirements.

-No. HDS certification does not require hosting in a cloud region certified under SecNumCloud.
+No. HDS certification does not require hosting in a cloud region qualified under SecNumCloud.

 SecNumCloud, on the other hand, is a separate high-security label issued by ANSSI (France’s National Cybersecurity Agency).
 It applies to cloud service providers across all sectors and is designed to ensure maximum data sovereignty, particularly in the face of extraterritorial laws such as the US Cloud Act.